How To Find Manufacturers for Your Product: A Small Business Guide

 Once both parties agree and sign the contract, manufacturing can begin.

 As production goes into full swing, stay in touch with your manufacturing partner for progress updates.
-Find out how the supplier wants to communicate during this time so you aren’t causing delays.
-If you planned a site visit, arrive ready to evaluate products.
+Find out how they want to communicate during this time so you aren’t causing delays.
+If you plan a site visit, arrive ready to evaluate products.
 Keep the lines of communication open with your team members in case you need their expertise while you’re on a site visit.

 If early production samples were part of your contract, check them as soon as they arrive for any problems that need to be corrected before the entire run is completed.
 If there is a problem, follow the process laid out in the contract for correcting them.

-When you receive the full order, perform an evaluation of each item or a random sampling of products for any issues.
+When you receive the full order, inspect each item or take a random sample to check for any issues.

 How To Choose Between Domestic vs. Overseas Manufacturers